iosifpeterfi/openCAPWAP-OpenWRT/hostapd_wrapper/README.rst

 Build
 -----

-You can either the build the AC wrapper or the WTP wrappen, but not both at the same time!
+You can either the build the AC wrapper or the WTP wrapper, but not both at the same time!

+Check hostapd's build instructions on how to configure and build it.

 Adjust hostapd-1.1/hostapd/.config and enable either CONFIG_DRIVER_CAPWAP_WTP or CONFIG_DRIVER_CAPWAP